Cox Communications vs. WOW! Internet plan comparison

 What you get for the money is pretty good.
 All plans have a 1.25 TB data cap (unless you pay an extra $50 per month for unlimited), but that’s more than most people need.
 And unlike providers where unlimited comes standard, Cox won’t throttle your speed if you get a little data-hungry.
 Just beware of overage charges (which can really add up) if you go over the limit.

-WOW! offers 100 Mbps to 1 Gbps plans at a great price, whether or not you sign up for an optional one- or two-year contract.
-If you don’t mind signing a contract, WOW!’s plans will cost you about 25% of the national benchmark for a similar plan (1).
-After that, prices transition to month-to-month rates, which are $10 to $15 higher but still well below the benchmark.
+WOW! offers 100 Mbps to 5 Gbps plans at a great price, whether or not you sign up for an optional contract.
+If you don’t mind signing a contract, WOW!’s plans will cost you about 25% less than the national benchmark for a similar plan (1).
+After the contract period, prices transition to month-to-month rates, which are $10 to $15 higher but still a really great deal.

-To get WOW!’s advertised prices, you need to sign up for both autopay and paperless billing (a $5 monthly savings) and commit to a two-year contract.
-If you’re not sure whether you want to be chained to WOW! for that long, don’t worry too much about it.
-If you duck out early, you’ll pay only $15 for each month left on your contract—which isn’t much more than you’d pay if you skip the contract from the start.
+To get WOW!’s lowest advertised prices, you need to sign up for both autopay and paperless billing (a $5 monthly savings) and commit to a two-year contract.
+If you’re not sure whether you want WOW!
+Internet for that long, you can sign up for month-to-month.
+If you terminate your contract early, you’ll pay $15 for each month left on your contract—which isn’t much more than you’d pay if you skip the contract from the start.
 (2)

 There are data caps of either 1.5 TB or 3 TB, depending on your plan.
-These are pretty high, but if you’re a heavy user, you could be charged up to $50 extra every month and have your speed throttled.
+These are pretty high, but if you’re a a really heavy downloader or uploader, you could be charged up to $50 extra every month and have your speed throttled.

 Generally, Cox delivers the speeds it says it does, sometimes even a bit higher—though the speed you experience also depends on lots of factors, such as the equipment you’re using and your distance from the router.